 Welfare and benefits advice

-If you are anxious about the financial impact of the current situation, we have information about the financial support available to Derbyshire residents including information on benefits, help for renters and advice for job seekers.
+If you're anxious about the financial impact of the current situation, we have information about the financial support available to Derbyshire residents.
+This includes information on benefits, help for renters and advice for job seekers.

-Citizens Advice have an online benefits checker that can help you check if you're entitled to any additional support at this time.
+Citizens Advice have an online benefits checker that can help you check if you're entitled to any additional support.

 Child benefit for newborns

 Parents of newborns can claim child benefit without registering the child's birth while register offices are closed in response to the coronavirus (COVID-19) outbreak.

 First time parents will need to fill in a Child Benefit Claim form CH2 and send it to the Child Benefit Office and should add a note to the claim if they have been unable to register the birth because of COVID-19.

 If people are already in receipt of child benefit, they can complete the form or add their new-born's details over the phone tel: 0300 200 3100.